 We learn that, “You must [surely] destroy all the sites at which the nations you are to dispossess worshiped their gods, whether on lofty mountains and on hills or under any luxuriant tree” (Deuteronomy 12:2).
 According to this verse, we are to destroy all of the places in which the idolaters worshiped their gods, even if that includes mountains, hills or aesthetically pleasing trees.
 My question is how are the Jewish people supposed to live in the world around them when these natural objects exist?
 Are they supposed to isolate themselves in their homes and not venture outside?
 What does it mean to “surely destroy” all of the places of idol worship?

-It would be ridiculous for the Jewish people to isolate themselves completely from the outside world.
-They would not be able to go to the market in order to buy food or go to their jobs to make money.
-One rabbi helps to answer the aforementioned questions – Chizkuni, a French rabbi from the 13th century, suggests that when the Torah says to “…destroy all sites…” it is only talking about the vessels used in sacred worship, not about destroying the earth.
-Chizkuni also suggests that if one destroys the surface of the earth, then the idol worshipers could turn all the surfaces of the earth into places of worship.
-This could potentially lead the Jewish people to isolate themselves completely.
+It would be nonsensical for the Jewish people to isolate themselves completely from the outside world.
+They would not be able to go to the market in order to acquire food or go to their jobs in order to make money to support their livelihood.
+One rabbi helps to answer the aforementioned questions - Chizkuni, a French rabbi from the 13th century, suggests that when the Torah says to “...destroy all sites…” it is only talking about the vessels used in sacred worship, not about destroying the earth.
+Chizkuni also suggests that if one destroys the surface of the earth, then the idol worshipers could turn all of the surfaces of the earth into places of worship.
+This could then potentially lead the Jewish people to isolate themselves completely.

 When I was in Israel, it was so easy to be Jewish and to live almost a completely traditional Jewish lifestyle.
-My return to the United States has tested that due to the distribution of Jewish people around the country, especially in Texas.
-However, I appreciate the challenge since it allows me to be mindful of my Judaism and how I interact with the world around me.
-In Israel, it feels like people live, eat and breathe Judaism because the State abides by Jewish law for lifestyle customs, there is less of a concern about coming across forbidden images (i.e., a statue of a person) in Israel.
-In contrast, one way Americans commemorate important historical figures is through statues of them.
-Rabbis have found ways for us to abide by Jewish law while also living in the world around us.
-I am more conscious of my Judaism here in the United States, which I feel helps me connect more with my Jewish community as well as living side by side people of other faith traditions.
+My return to the United States has tested that aspect due to the distribution of Jewish people around the country, especially in Texas.
+However, I appreciate the challenge since it allows me to be mindful of my Judaism and how I am interacting with the world around me.